Sustainable Agriculture Farming:

-- They improve plant growth and physiological activities of plants.
+- They improve plant growth and the physiological activities of plants.

-- They improve the soil physical properties such as granulation and good tilth, giving good aeration, easy root penetration and improved water holding capacity.
+- They improve the soil’s physical properties such as granulation and good tilth, giving good aeration, easy root penetration, and improved water holding capacity.

 - The fibrous portion of the organic matter with its high carbon content promotes soil aggregation to improve the permeability and aeration of clay soils while its ability to absorb moisture helps in the granulation of sandy soils and improves their water holding capacity.

 - The carbon in the organic matter is the source of energy for microbes, which help in aggregation.